ZeratulXjs/BanPub/README.md

 ```

-The complete list of depencies and their versions can be found in the `requirements.txt` file.
+The complete list of dependencies and their versions can be found in the `requirements.txt` file.

 ## Running the API